 The process of becoming a Live-In Student Firefighter starts with submitting an application.
 You will be scheduled for an interview in front of a panel of Chiefs and Live-In Coordinators.

-Applications for placement in Fall 2024 are due Monday, April 1st, 2024 at 5 PM.
-Interviews will be conducted in mid April.
-Send completed applications and all supporting documents to: zcronkhite@emcc.edu (preferred method) or Attn: Zach Cronkhite, Fire Science Live-in Coordinator, 354 Hogan Road, Bangor, Maine, 04401
+Applications for placement in Fall 2025 are due by March 28th, 2025..
+Interviews will be conducted in April.
+Send completed applications and all supporting documents to: zcronkhite@mainecc.edu (preferred method) or Attn: Zach Cronkhite, Fire Science Live-in Coordinator, 354 Hogan Road, Bangor, Maine, 04401

 Any full-time EMCC student regardless of their degree program is eligible to apply.